jmspit/dodo/README.md

 ## Design goals

-A library to facilitate development of C++ software for the Linux platform, with a strong focus on creation of fast and lean services for containerized deployment.
+A library to facilitate of C++ software for the Linux platform with a focus on automated and containerized deployments.

 ## Dependencies